GerHobbelt/freeimage/README.md

 - FillBackgroundBitmap() has a new optional parameter;
 - applied patches/fixes found in the Fedora F39 repository for: CVE-2020-24292, CVE-2020-24293, CVE-2020-24295, CVE-2021-33367, CVE-2021-40263, CVE-2021-40266, CVE-2023-47995, CVE-2023-47997;
 -- Patches found at: https://src.fedoraproject.org/rpms/freeimage/tree/f39
--- CVE-2021-40266 - NULL pointer dereference in ReadPalette() in PluginTIFF.cpp [fedora-all]
+-- CVE-2021-40266 - nullptr pointer dereference in ReadPalette() in PluginTIFF.cpp [fedora-all]
 -- CVE-2023-47995 - prevents memory allocation with dimensions that exceed the JPEG format limits -- CVE-2023-47997 - prevent an infinite loop in PluginTIFF.cpp::Load.
 - fixed buffer overflows in PluginICO.cpp, PSDParser.cpp, PluginTIFF.cpp (with the aforementioned patches)